gbmhunter/blog/content/programming/website-design/running-umami-on-aws-lightsail/_index.md

 cd umami/
 ```

-We'll now edit the `docker-compose.yml` file, to make sure it only exposes the `3000` port on `localhost`, and not publicly:
+We'll now edit the `docker-compose.yml` file, to make sure it only exposes the `3000` port on `localhost`, and not publicly (I'm not sure if it matters because the Lightsail firewall is a second line of defense here, but better to be on the cautious side):

 ```shell
 sudo nano docker-compose.yml